Big Bend National Park - Pictures of Different Areas Within This Impressive Park

 Rio Grande River

-Starting from our home in Houston, my husband and I had left our pets in San Antonio with family, and started the driving trec westward the next day on Interstate 10 to our vacation destination of Big Bend.
+Starting from our home in Houston my husband and I had left our pets in San Antonio with family.
+We then started driving westward the next day on Interstate 10 to our vacation destination of Big Bend.

-As indicated in the hub written about Fort Davis, distances are vast in Texas and seemingly even more so in West Texas.
+As indicated in the post written about Fort Davis distances are vast in Texas and seemingly even more so in West Texas.
 We had our car stocked with snacks and plenty of water since much of this trip was to be in desert country.

 We had made reservations to stay within the national park.
 One definitely needs to make reservations well in advance because lodging within the park is limited and surrounding towns with available rooms to rent are sparsely located near Big Bend in West Texas.